- ✓ Dyslexic and Phonetic Spell Checker

 ► Inserting Pictures and Formatting

 Spell Better is the only assistive writing app of its kind to support inserting photos and rich text formatting.

 Once you insert photos or use formatting in your document, you can export the document as a PDF.

 ► Upgrade to Spell Better Premium

-Spell Better is free to try.
-You can explore all core features including the word prediction, spell correction, and even text-to-speech in the free version.
-However, you need to upgrade in order to export your documents from Spell Better and to create new notes and save or delete older ones.
+Spell Better is $9.99 to try.
+You can explore all core features including the word prediction, spell correction, and even text-to-speech in the trial version.
+However, you need to upgrade in order to export your documents from Spell Better and to create new notes and notes longer than about 250 words.